Criteria for Success

 Demonstrate an understanding of the program to which you’re applying and about how you will be successful in that program.
 To do this:

-• Read the program’s website.
+- Read the program’s website.
 See what language they use to describe themselves, and echo that language in your essay.
-For example, MIT Biological Engineering’s website lists the department’s three objectives.
+For example, MIT Biological Engineering’s website talks about the foundational principles and broad-reaching goals of BE.

-• Get in contact with faculty (or students) in your target program.
+- Get in contact with faculty or students in your target program.
 If you have had a positive discussion with someone at the department, describe how those interactions made you think that you and the department may be well-matched.
+Don’t be discouraged if you don’t get a reply, it isn’t anything personal, they may be busy or have a rule for themselves to not reply to inquiring students (this is sometimes written on the faculty’s lab website).
+Continue reaching out to other people in the program.

-• State which professors in the program you would plan to work with.
+- State which professors in the program you would plan to work with.
 Show how their research areas align with your background and your goals.
 You can even describe potential research directions or projects.
+(Note that the expectations for this section may vary from program to program: programs where students rotate in several labs typically expect you to list 2-3 faculty, while programs where you are directly admitted to a lab may expect details on potential projects.